maphew/zadam-trilium-wiki/Web-clipper.md

 * save screenshot (with crop tool) from either popup or context menu
 * create short text note from popup

-Trilium will save these clippings as a new note under current [[day note|day notes]].
+Trilium will save these clippings as a new child note under a "clipper inbox" note.
+Clipper inbox is:

+* if there's a note with [[label|attributes]] `@clipperInbox`, then this note is used as parent for the clipped notes
+* otherwise [[day note|day notes]] is used as a parent

 If there's multiple clippings from the same page (and on the same day), then they will be added to the same note.

 # Get it